 As soon as I touch him I can feel that he has lost weight.
 He feels sweetly familiar, but also different, less mine.
 Tala is guffawing in derision at the beginnings of his prison beard.
 Prison razors are notoriously ineffectual and if ever there was a time to experiment with lavish facial hair it is now, far from Hoxton and any possible hipster association.
 One of the wives confides to me in the waiting room that it had taken her husband an hour and a half to shave his chest with a standard issue razor.
 I am genuinely impressed by his dedication to the cause, but then as she points out, he hasn’t really got anything better to do.

 I manage to procure some herbal tea in the cafe and recklessly augment my order with array of peanuts and brownies.
-Ordinarily neither of us would have eaten this kind of rubbish, especially as this will be the first thing I have eaten all day, but there isn’t anything else.
 Rob is hungry, and it feels somehow important to share in this experience and to provide some sort of focus, so we plough in and send our blood sugar rocketing into orbit.
 I quickly acclimatise myself to the beard.
 It lends him a fugitive air that is appropriate in the present circumstances.